wksheehan/ella-app/README.md

 see an import statement in one of those files and suspect you haven't installed the package being imported, install it using pip on your start-api venv.

-## Make a local connection to the VCM server
+## Use a GUI to view the VCM Postgres server

 * pgAdmin4 Steps
   * Click object, create, server